raygerlabs/lustaglue/README.md

 # lustaglue

-An extension plugin for Lustache in order to enable custom filters or formatters in expressions such as
+An extension plugin for Lustache in order to enable custom formatters in expressions such as
 ```
 {{ variable | filter1 | filter2 | ... | filterN }}
 ```